3 tips for passing ITIL 4 Foundation

 The manual contains the full ITIL 4 Foundation guidance, including an illustrative case study that runs throughout the book to highlight key learnings.
 Beyond helping you prepare your exam, the manual is an invaluable practical tool that you can refer to on an ongoing basis as you continue to use ITIL 4 to build the foundations of your professional success and career development.

-Read Michael Macgregor's previous blog post for AXELOS, The (Not So Secret) Life of a Project Manager.
+Read Michael Macgregor's previous blog post for AXELOS,

 Find out more about ITIL 4.